 Grading will be as follows: A 1000-point scale will be used to determine the final grade.
-There will be four examinations, each worth 10% of your overall course grade.
+There will be five examinations, each worth 10% of your overall course grade.
 In-class components are short assignments distributed and collected during the lecture.
 They will not be announced in advance.
 You must be present to receive credit.
-Collectively, they will be worth 20% of the course grade.
-Additionally, there will be on-line assessments in the Desire2Learn environment as well as in-class exercises which will be worth 40% of the overall grade.
+Additionally, there will be on-line assessments in the D2L environment which will be worth 30% of the overall grade.

-The maximum possible points are as follows:
+The maximum possible numbers of points are as follows: